Kirk Broadfoot: International career

 In November 2006, Broadfoot was called up to the Scotland B squad and played in the 0–0 draw with Republic of Ireland B. He made his second B team appearance in a 1–1 draw, also against the Republic of Ireland a year later.
 He has also won Scotland under-21 international caps.
 In September 2008, Broadfoot was called up to the Scotland senior squad to replace David Weir.
 Broadfoot made his debut for the senior side on 10 September 2008 against Iceland, and he scored the opening goal in a 2–1 Scotland win.
 Broadfoot retained his place for Scotland's next two matches, a 2010 FIFA World Cup qualifying match against Norway, and a friendly match against Diego Maradona's Argentina side.

+Coaching career

+On 13 July 2026, Kilmarnock announced that Broadfoot had joined the club as a first team coach.